doup123/test_hospitals/README.md

 1. Clone this repository to your local machine.

-1. Update the "group.yaml" file with your device connection details (username).
+1. Update the "group.yaml" file with your device connection details (username) or provide username and password through the prompt.
+If you have a key that has access to the devices the password can be ignored.

 **Script Overview**